rancher/lasso/pkg/cache/sql/Readme.md

 ### Troubleshooting SQLite
 A useful tool for troubleshooting the database files is the sqlite command line tool.
 Another useful tool is the goland sqlite plugin.
 Both of these tools can be used with the database files.
-If running a database in-memory, there is no option for navigating records.
-In-memory databases are used for the non-object database when `CATTLE_ENCRYPT_CACHE_ALL` is set to "true".